Funplex

-Funplex is the seventh studio album by the B-52s, recorded during 2006 and 2007.
+Funplex is the seventh studio album by American rock band the B-52s, recorded during 2006 and 2007.
 The album was released on March 25, 2008, by Astralwerks Records.
 It was the first album of new material the group had released since Good Stuff in 1992, although the band did record two new songs for their 1998 compilation album Time Capsule: Songs for a Future Generation.